canarybuilds/zulip/templates/zerver/help/verify-your-message-was-successfully-sent.md

 # Verify your message was successfully sent

-When you send a message, it first goes to a Feniks Chat server, and then the Zulip server sends it out to all the recipients.
+When you send a message, it first goes to a Feniks Chat server, and then the Feniks Chat server sends it out to all the recipients.

 Sometimes there can be delays if your device is on a poor network